ChiliEater/hm-scripts/README.md

 # HM Scripts

-Personal scripts for the Higher Mathematics course at the Zurich University of Applied Sciences.
+Scripts for the Higher Mathematics course at the Zurich University of Applied Sciences.

 ## Structure